-ACTIVITY TIVITY HORSE RIDING AND PONY TREKKING • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+ACTIVITY HORSE RIDING AND PONY TREKKING

+Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
+Leadership awards for this activity are detailed in Annex 3, Educational Visits

+HAZARDS ■ Falls

+Traffic

+Horses - bites/kicks

+Hygiene

+CA ====\/ \ \ A == LACIDEA

-Leadership awards for this activity are detailed in Annex 3, Educational Visits HAZARDS Falls IIALANDS Traffic Horses - bites/kicks Hygiene SAFETY ME EASURES in Licens All partic Appropri Approve Group b bites/kic Appropri Individua Change approved by LA Outdoor Education Adviser and Head/EVC (or AALS licence holder if riding sable terrain) (if teacher, youth worker or similar is leading the activity) cipants wear helmets.
-Tate protective clothing worn d BHS provider, a member of Association of British Riding Schools riefed on safety measures including danger of horses and methods to minimise risk or ks tate supervision of group by riding school staff and school/centre staff als clean hands prior to eating or clean footwear and wash hands before leaving site NOTES This activity comes under the AALS regulations if it takes place in 'remote country' The provider should be registered with and inspected by the Environmental Health Officer of the
+- Leader approved by LA Outdoor Education Adviser and Head/EVC (or AALS licence holder if riding in Licensable terrain) (if teacher, youth worker or similar is leading the activity) - All participants wear helmets. - Appropriate protective clothing worn - Approved BHS provider, a member of Association of British Riding Schools - Group briefed on safety measures including danger of horses and methods to minimise risk or bites/kicks - Appropriate supervision of group by riding school staff and school/centre staff - Individuals clean hands prior to eating - Change or clean footwear and wash hands before leaving site

-• The provider should be registered with and inspected by the Environmental Health Officer of the local council.
+- This activity comes under the AALS regulations if it takes place in 'remote country' - The provider should be registered with and inspected by the Environmental Health Officer of the local council.

-ICE SKATING

-ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+ICE SKATING ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.

-Falls, collisionsCold related injuries

-HAZARDS Sports injuries Injuries from skates - twisted ankle/cut fingers
+HAZARDS Falls, collisions Cold related injuries Sports injuries Injuries from skates - twisted ankle/cut fingers

-SAFETY MEASURES

-Leader approved by Head/EVC